scylladb/scylla-ccm/README.md

     cluster.populate(3).start()
     [node1, node2, node3] = cluster.nodelist()

     # do some tests on the cluster/nodes.
-To connect to a node through thrift,
+To connect to a node through native protocol,
     # the host and port to a node is available through
-    #   node.network_interfaces['thrift']
+    #   node.network_interfaces['binary]

     cluster.flush()
     node2.compact()